Auto-Renew Let's Encrypt Free Certificates for Nginx on Linux

 server

-blocks listen on port80
+blocks that listen on port80

 (replaceexample.com